Al Waab: Road

 Main roads that run through the district include Sports City Street, Al Waab Street, Wholesale Market Street and Salwa Road.
 Al Waab Street is typified by its unique arching streetlights and provides a route to the Al Shamal Highway, while Sports City Street provides access to the Aspire Zone.
 The Wholesale Market Street connects to Abu Hamour and its livestock markets to the south.

 Public bus stops operated by Karwa are provided on Sports City Street and Al Waab Street.

 Rail

 Entrance to Al Waab metro station.

-The underground Al Waab station currently serves the Gold Line of the Doha Metro.
+The underground Al Waab QLM station currently serves the Gold Line of the Doha Metro.
 As part of the metro's Phase 1, the station was inaugurated on 25 November 2019 along with the other Gold Line stations.
 It is located on Al Waab Street.

 Among the station's facilities are a prayer room and restrooms.
 There are currently no metrolinks for the station.